An Australian ‘Bachelor’ Contestant Might Be A Chinese Spy, And She’s Allegedly Just Fled Oz For China

 “I feel like Kristen has been paid by China to promote their country the way she is going on and on about it,” said fellow Bachelor contestant Rachael Arahill.

 Fans of the show soon started digging into Kristen’s background.
-Though the television show said that she worked as a “China Researcher,” her LinkedIn claimed she had worked as a communications associate for the China-Australia Chamber of Commerce, located in Beijing, as recently as 2018.
+Though the television show said that she worked as a “China Researcher,” her LinkedIn account claimed she had worked as a communications associate for the China-Australia Chamber of Commerce, located in Beijing, as recently as 2018.

 AustCham, as it is known, is a powerful and influential force, and claims that its goal is “the advancement of the broader Australia-China business relationship through the effective representation of its 250 members.”

 Adding fuel to the fire is the allegation that Kristen was a “ghost” online.
-Though all the other contestants had social media profiles that had previous pictures and large social networks, Kristen created an Instagram purely for the television show, and her only pictures were related to the program.
+Though all the other contestants had social media profiles that had previous pictures and large social networks, Kristen created an Instagram account purely for the television show, and her only pictures were related to the program.

 Odder still was the fact that every one of Kristen’s pictures had the caption in Mandarin as well as English.
-Instagram is currently banned in the Middle Kingdom, leaving many to wonder why the pretty blonde would bother with the double caption.
+Instagram is currently banned in China, leaving many to wonder why the pretty blonde would bother with the double caption.

 View this post on Instagram